Huotes/CommitMaker/README.md

 Ninjas want to grow up to be just like Chuck Norris.
 But usually they grow up just to be killed by Chuck Norris.

 The First Law of Thermodynamics states that energy can neither be created nor destroyed... unless it meets Chuck Norris.

+I don't see women as objects.
+I consider each to be in a class of her own.